lizliz/SURIEM2020-EmbeddedGraphs/README.md

 Details on how to use these and other functions, including explanations of parameters and outputs, are included within respective scripts as comments.

 Should you use the source code from this repository, please cite the following paper:
+***Note: The pdf of the paper included in this repository is still in the process of being edited.***
 ```
 @unpublished{embedded_graphs_suriem2020,
 author = "Batakci, Levent